 And the more recent Great Depression (1929), created fortunes.
 But then bankrupted tens of thousands of investors, crippling countries and reverberated globally.

 Hindsight is a wonderful thing.
 But is only helpful when investors/traders use the lessons learnt to take action in the future.
 And this is the first lesson to be learnt:

 1) Protect before the crash occurs.

-Any investor who does not utilize derivates for protection when there are signs that the markets are faltering, is doing themselves a dis-service.
-In the Investor Chronicle, we adopt Put Protection for investment portfolios and in the more recent global debt environment, have proven that this type of protection is well suited.
+Any investor who does not utilize derivates for protection.
+When there are signs that the markets are faltering.
+Is doing themselves a dis-service.
+In the Investor Chronicle, we adopt Put Protection for investment portfolios and in the more recent global debt environment.
+And have proven that this type of protection is well suited.